 Responding to call

-After the shooting, protesters in the university town took to the streets and converged on City Hall, chanting "Black lives matter."
+Afterward, protesters in this university town took to the streets and converged on City Hall, chanting “Black lives matter.”

 Koval called for calm, while acknowledging the protests are reminiscent of those that followed the deaths of black men in Ferguson, Missouri, and Staten Island, New York, after confrontations with police.